jstimpfle/python-wsl/doc/index.rst

     def base64_encode(x):
         return base64.b64encode(x).decode('ascii')  # dance the unicode dance :/

-Finally, we need another parser which gets DOMAIN directives on a single line and returns a datatype object (which contains the decoder and the encoder).
+Furthermore we need *domain parser*.
+A domain parser gets a parameterization string (on a single line) and returns a domain object (which contains a decoder and the encoder).
 This is the place where the datatype can be parameterized.
 For example, this parser could be made to understand a specification of a range of valid integers, or regular expressions that specify valid string values.

 In this example, we don't add any parameterizability.
 But later, we might want to specify other characters instead of + and /.

 .. code:: python3

-    def parse_base64_datatype(line):
+    def parse_Base64_domain(line):
-        """Parser for Base64 datatype declarations.
+        """Parser for Base64 domain declarations.

         No special syntax is recognized.
 Only the bare "Base64" is allowed.
         # TODO: Allow other characters instead of + and /